Sogou: Partnership with Tsinghua University

 In 2016, Sogou donated $30 million to Tsinghua University in a joint partnership to build an Artificial Intelligence Institute.
 It currently supports the Sogou Search Engine Technology Joint Laboratory at Tsinghua University.
 Located on the edge of the campus of Tsinghua University, Sogou recruits and partners to train students in China.

 According to the prospectus, Sogou owns 100% of Chengdu Easypay, a financial technology company specializing in micro loans.
-As of April 2018, Sogou is still awaiting Government approval to operate within China.
+As of April 2018, Sogou is still awaiting government approval to operate within China.
 According to the company address, it is located on the 13th floor of Tencent's building in Chengdu in the 'High-tech zone'.

 Partnership with Tobii Dynavox

 In 2022, Sogou partners with Tobii Dynavox to sell devices which aid in communication to people with disabilities in China.

+Partnership with Xinhua News Agency

+In 2018, Sogou partnered with Xinhua News Agency to launch an artificial intelligence-generated news anchor.

 Investments

 Typany

 In 2018, Sogou has expanded the global presence of their other keyboard app, Typany, of which they own 100% of the company.
 To date, the app works in over 100 languages.
 The app focuses on the voice recognition and language recognition market.